Adult Sepsis Guidelines

 In-Training and Young Investigator awards require an application.
 Applications are available online within the abstract submission system.
 Recipients of the In-Training and Young Investor awards receive $2,500 and a personalized commemorative plaque.

-The 64 top-scoring abstracts are selected for Star Research Presentations during the regular Congress program without competition from other continuing education/continuing medical education sessions.
+The 64 top-scoring abstracts are selected for Star Research Presentations during the regular Congress program without competition from other CE/ACE sessions.
 From these 64 abstracts, the following awards are given:

 Young Investigator Award: Criteria